-Our Medical Negligence Solicitors can help you claim compensation, so you can cover day-to-day living costs if you’ve been unable to work, and pay for any further care, support and treatment you may need.
+Our Medical Negligence Solicitors could help you claim compensation if there was negligence during your care.
+Compensation could cover day-to-day living costs if you’ve been unable to work.
+It could also pay for any further care, support and treatment you may need.

-We’ll carry out a thorough investigation to work out if any mistakes have been made with your treatment, and instruct an independent medical expert to look at previous test results to see if signs of cervical cancer could and should have been spotted earlier.
+We’ll carry out a thorough investigation to work out if any mistakes have been made with your treatment.
+We’ll instruct an independent medical expert to look at your previous test results to see if signs of cervical cancer could and should have been spotted earlier.

-Taking legal action can also lead to wider improvements in patient safety, as it can help the NHS learn from any clinical errors that have happened and take steps to prevent similar mistakes happening again.
+Taking legal action can also lead to wider improvements in patient safety.
+It can help the NHS learn from any clinical errors that have happened and take steps to prevent similar mistakes happening to other people.

 Our Medical Negligence Solicitors offer a free claims assessment and will be happy to discuss your situation with you.
 Ask us if we can act for you on a No Win, No Fee basis.

 We took on the case and identified a potential medical negligence claim against both her GP surgery and the hospital she’d been referred to.
-We obtained expert evidence, which identified several failings with her care, and it was their view that if these mistakes hadn’t happened, our client’s wife wouldn’t have developed invasive cervical cancer.
+We obtained expert evidence, which identified several failings with her care.
+It was their view that if these mistakes hadn’t happened, our client’s wife wouldn’t have developed invasive cervical cancer.

-Following mediation with the NHS, which was carried out virtually because of the Covid-19 pandemic, a compensation settlement of £300,000 was agreed.
+Following mediation with the NHS, a compensation settlement of £300,000 was agreed.
 The NHS Trust also offered to write a formal apology to our client, which reassured him that it had learned lessons from what had happened to his wife.
-Click here to read more information on this case.

 Fill in the form below to get in touch with one of our dedicated team members, or call our team today on: 0808 239 6043